HookRace/hookrace-web/www/_posts/2016-05-14-server-statistics.markdown

 If you're curious about what exactly happens here, you can find more information in [rrdcreate(1)](https://oss.oetiker.ch/rrdtool/doc/rrdcreate.en.html).

-The resulting ddnet.tw-net.rrd file is just 32 KB in size and will forever stay that exact size.
+The resulting ddnet.org-net.rrd file is just 32 KB in size and will forever stay that exact size.
 (All our databases together are just 1 MB.)
 New data in each round robin archive simply overwrites the oldest data.
 A disadvantage of RRDtool is that you need to think ahead and plan what data you want to store.

 The next step is to put new data into our little database, which we should do every 30 seconds:

 {% highlight bash %}
-rrdtool update ddnet.tw-net.rrd N:42:1234
+rrdtool update ddnet.org-net.rrd N:42:1234
 {% endhighlight %}

 Super simple! `42` is our `network_rx` value, `1234` the value for `network_tx`.
 These values are now aggregated using the `AVERAGE` and finally put into their respective archives.